edejong-dbc/mtr-ng/DEVELOPMENT.md

 - ✅ Check working directory is clean
 - ✅ Update `Cargo.toml`
 - ✅ Build to verify changes
-- ✅ Create commit and tag
+- ✅ Create commit and push
+- ✅ Wait for CI to pass
-- ✅ Push to trigger release
+- ✅ Create tag to trigger release

 ## CI/CD Pipeline